mizutanilab/biomimetic-nn/README.md

   layers.Dense(num_class, activation='softmax')
 ])
 ```
-In this example, the Dense hidden layer were commented out to replace it with a Schizo layer of 50% parameter reduction.
+In this example, the Dense hidden layer was commented out to replace it with a Schizo layer of 50% parameter reduction.
 You can set the reduction ratio using argument `reduction_ratio`.
-Parameter reduction of 50-80% seems to give good results, so we recommend 50% as a first choice and try a higher level.
+Parameter reduction of 50-80% seems to give good results, so we recommend 50% as a first choice and try a higher level!

 ## Code used for our paper figures
 under construction.